About the course

 The taught component of the programme is held within the University of Oxford Doctoral Training Centre (DTC).
-The DTC provides excellent facilities specifically designed to promote interdisciplinary study and currently houses six programmes with multiple seminar rooms available.
+The DTC provides excellent facilities specifically designed to promote interdisciplinary study and currently houses five courses with multiple seminar rooms available.
 All students have individual study spaces with access to a desktop computer and appropriate IT support.
-Social break-out space is provided and there is a small well-stocked library.
+Social break-out space is provided and there is a small, well-stocked library.

 The DTC provides opportunities for all cohorts to come together regularly for both academic and social purposes.